-Though physical fitness is an essential part of any outdoor adventure, you do not need to be an athletes or marathon runner to enjoy the trekking holidays in Nepalese Himalayas.
-Most people of good fitness for their can enjoy our trek.
+Though physical fitness is an essential part of any outdoor adventure, you do not need to be athletes or marathon runner to enjoy the trekking holidays in Nepalese Himalayas.
+Most people of good fitness for them can enjoy our trek.
 Hiking in Nepal is walking holiday at your own pace enjoying the Himalayan view and cultural contrast to its fullest.

 It is recommended to plan on doing at least one hour of aerobic three to four times per week for 1 month or more before embarking your journey to Nepal.
-Brisk walking, jogging, cycling, hiking on valley floor to ridge line ascents with back are some of the excellent forms of exercise, so long as you are strengthening leg muscles and building stamina.
-Speed is not the essence; stamina, confidence and continuity are!
+Brisk walking, jogging, cycling, hiking on the valley floor to ridgeline ascents with back are some of the excellent forms of exercise, so long as you are strengthening leg muscles and building stamina.
+Speed is not the essence; stamina, confidence, and continuity are!
 Rather than have long, gradually ascending trails most Himalayan trails almost directly up, requiring a lot more effort, and especially when descending, a lot more concentration.
-Usually most of the people think that the biggest challenge while trekking on High Mountain is going up but it is while descending that creates the most problems.
+Usually, most of the people think that the biggest challenge while trekking on High Mountain is going up but it is while descending that creates the most problems.
 Tai Chi (an internal Chinese martial art) could be an excellent trek preparation exercise as it focuses not only on strengthening the leg quads muscles but also on technique for well balanced weightless stepping lightly and safely.

 Metal preparation is often overlooked by many adventure trekkers who have otherwise prepared well in all other areas.
 While trekking may require a lot of physical effort, something to endure as the only way to see remote parts of Nepal, it can be a very enjoyable exercise of itself.